 Conducting any raffle or lottery without first contacting Barnardo’s and following any steps required by Barnardo’s.

-Barnardo’s can terminate my authority to fundraise on their behalf at any time by sending written notice to the email or postal address I provided at the point of registration.
+Barnardo’s can terminate my authority to fundraise in aid of the charity at any time by sending written notice to the email or postal address I provided at the point of registration.

 Donations and payment terms